alissalissa/sysread/README.md

 ## Current Status
 This library is slowly being built out.
 As should be obvious by a cursory glance at the code, this library is not yet ready for any sort of use whatsoever.

+## License
+This project source code is released under the GPL v3.
+See the LICENSE file included in the main directory of this project.